COVID-19 rapid antigen test: Slow deployment and uptake

+Toxicity of components

+Various concerns have been raised related to the safety of chemical components contained within RAT kits, which can be toxic to humans if not properly used.
+On 24 February 2022, Health Canada issued a public advisory warning that there had been a recent increase in calls to poison control centers associated with RATs, which contained the preservatives sodium azide and ProClin.

 Methods

 An antigen is a foreign molecule or molecular structure that can cause an immune response.
-COVID-19 rapid antigen tests (RATs) detect antigenic proteins on the surface of the SARS-CoV-2 coronavirus.
-Of the COVID-19 RATs that had received an Emergency Use Authorization (EUA) from the US Food and Drug Administration (FDA) by January 2022, all detected nucleocapsid proteins, and one also detected the receptor-binding domain of the coronavirus spike protein.
+COVID-19 rapid antigen tests (RATs) detect antigenic proteins on the surface of or in the interior of the SARS-CoV-2 coronavirus.
+Of the COVID-19 RATs that had received an emergency use authorization (EUA) from the US Food and Drug Administration (FDA) by January 2022, all detected nucleocapsid proteins, and one also detected the receptor-binding domain of the coronavirus spike protein.
 Similarly, almost all tests on the European Union common list of COVID-19 RATs target nucleocapsid proteins.

 A typical COVID-19 RAT is a lateral flow test (LFT).
-For a LFT, a liquid sample (such as from a nasal swab) is placed on a pad at one end of a porous paper-like strip.
-The liquid passes to the other end of the paper by wicking (capillary action).
-At a "conjugate pad," antibodies with gold nanoparticles attach to any SARS-CoV-2 antigens present in the sample.
-At the test line (which may be labelled "T"), antibodies specific to SARS-CoV-2 are present.
-At the control line (which may be labelled "C"), antibodies that can attach to the antibodies with nanoparticles are present.
-If only the control line is visible, the test is negative; if both the control and test lines are visible, the test is positive.
+For an LFT, a liquid sample (such as from a nasal swab) is placed on a pad at one end of a porous paper-like strip.
+The liquid is pulled through the strip by wicking (capillary action), encountering different chemically-enhanced regions embedded within the strip.

+First, at a "conjugate pad," soluble antibodies with gold nanoparticles are picked up by the liquid, attaching to any SARS-CoV-2 antigens present in the sample.
+Then, at the test line (which may be labelled "T"), antibodies specific to SARS-CoV-2 are anchored to the strip; these bind to any SARS-CoV-2 antigens, capturing the associated nanoparticles.
+Finally at the control line (which may be labelled "C"), antibodies that can attach to the antibodies with nanoparticles are anchored, capturing the remaining nanoparticles.

+If there are no SARS-CoV-2 antigens present, then the gold nanoparticles are carried by the liquid, continue through the test line, and then captured at the control line, showing a single indicating a negative test.
+However, if there are antigens present, then some of the nanoparticles will be stopped at the test line and the rest will be stopped at the control line, showing two lines indicating a positive test.